-Requests for your personal information are dealt with under the Data Protection Act 1998 (DPA).
+Requests for your personal information are dealt with under the Data Protection Act 2018 (DPA).
 This is called a subject access request.
-PBNI does not charge for requests for personal information.
-All other types of information can be accessed under FOIA/EIR.
+There is no charge for this

-Data Protection Act 1998 (DPA)
+Data Protection Act 2018

 You can apply for personal information about yourself but not about anyone else.
 If PBNI cannot give you all the information requested, you will be informed of the reasons for not releasing the information to you.

 To request your personal information held by PBNI you can either

 – phone or write to your local PBNI office (if you are currently under PBNI supervision)

 – complete and return the Your Right to Know leaflet (PDF) or

 – You can also phone (028) 90522522 or send your request direct to:

 To access PBNI’s Privacy Notices that tell you how what kind of personal information we may hold and why, please click on this link.

 From 25 May 2018, the Data Protection (Charges and Information) Regulations 2018 requires every organisation or sole trader who processes personal information to pay a data protection fee to the Information Commissioner’s Office (ICO), unless they are exempt.